jgazq/MorphoSONIC/README.md

 ## `@addSonicFeatures` decorator

-By default, multi-compartment models are wired using the conventional *NEURON* cable representation that assumes a voltage-casted electrical system and a constant membrane capacitance throughout simulations.
-This wiring strategy is incompatible with the SONIC model, where both these assumptions are violated.
-Therefore, to enable the simulation of these models under acoustic perturbations, we defined an alternative wiring scheme that is intrinsically compatible with the SONIC model and can be readily substituted to *NEURON*'s default wiring scheme (see [2] for more details).
-This substitution is achieved by assigning a simple decorator (`@addSonicFeatures`) to each model class.
+One of the main advantages of the *NEURON* simulation environment is the presence of optimized numerical integration pipelines that are completely abstracted from the model definition.
+However, this abstraction imposes a default cable representation for models implemented in *NEURON*, one that assumes (1) a voltage-casted electrical system and (2) a constant membrane capacitance throughout simulations.
+Unfortunately, both these assumptions are incompatible with the underlying equations of the SONIC model.

+Therefore, to enable simulations of models incorporating the SONIC paradigm in *NEURON*, we defined an alternative cable representation that is intrinsically compatible with the SONIC model and can be substituted to *NEURON*'s default representation upon model construction (see [2] for more details).
+In practice, this substitution is achieved by assigning a simple decorator (`@addSonicFeatures`) to the model class, such that one can easily switch between the default and SONIC-compatible implementations.
+Importantly, the SONIC-compatible version can also be used for model simulations with "conventional" electrical stimuli.

+## Custom membrane mechanisms

+`MorphoSONIC` leverages *NEURON*'s architecture to define a range of membrane mechanisms that can be independently assigned to any morphological section.
+These mechanisms are each implemented in a specific NMODL (`.mod`) file, stored in the `nmodl` subfolder.
+Each mechanism defines a set of parameters and equations governing the membrane dynamics of the sections it is attached to.

+These equations often involve the use of voltage-dependent rate constants that are typically defined by analytical functions in the `mod` file.
+To enable compatibility with the SONIC model, these analytical functions have been substituted by *function tables*, i.e. 2-dimensional tables dynamically populated at runtime, either from SONIC lookup tables or by simple interpolation of the original analyical functions of the model.

+Most point-neuron models defined in the `PySONIC` package have been translated to equivalent `mod` files so they can be readily used here.
+If you have implemented additional point-neuron models and wish to translate them into MOD files, use the `generate_mod_file.py` script.

 ## Sources